Loveless (album): Tour

-After the album's release, My Bloody Valentine band toured Europe, an event music critic David Cavanagh described as a "unique chapter in live music".
+After the album's release, My Bloody Valentine toured Europe, an event music critic David Cavanagh described as a "unique chapter in live music".
 To recreate the higher tones from Loveless, Shields employed American flautist Anna Quimby.
 According to a friend of the band, "She had a little skirt on, black tights ... she was a little indie girl.
 But when she blew into the flute, it was like fucking Woodstock."

 The tour became infamous for its volume.
 NME editor Danny Kelly attended a show he described as "more like torture than entertainment ...
 I had a half pint of lager; they hit their first note and it was so loud that it sent the glass hurtling".
 During the following US tour, Shields and Butcher tested their audiences' ability to sustain noise played at high volumes.
 According to critic Mark Kemp; "After about thirty seconds the adrenaline set in, people are screaming and shaking their fists.
 After a minute you wonder what's going on.
 After another minute it's total confusion.
 The noise starts hurting.
 The noise continues.
 After three minutes you begin to take deep breaths.
 After four minutes, a calm takes over."
 The tour saw My Bloody Valentine accused of criminal negligence by the music press, who took exception to the long period of extreme white noise played during "You Made Me Realise".
 In December 2000, Mojo rated the tour the second loudest in history.